MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Scripts.md

 A script is a plain text file that contains one or more PowerShell commands.
 PowerShell scripts have a .ps1 file name extension.

-Running a script is a lot like running cmdlet.
+Running a script is a lot like running a cmdlet.
 You type the path and file name of the script and use parameters to submit data and set options.
 You can run scripts on your computer or in a remote session on a different computer.

 Writing a script saves a command for later use and makes it easy to share with others.
 Most importantly, it lets you run the commands simply by typing the